AumBhatt/aura-samsung/README.md

 g++ -o tz tz.cpp -lPocoNet -lPocoUtil -lPocoFoundation
 ```
 ##### Program Run
 `Note: Only ip of the TV needed.
-Port is set to 8001 as given in references.`
+Port is already set to 8001 as given in references.`
 ```bash
 ./tz <ip-address>
 ```